Home » National Parks » Great Smoky Mountains National Park » There is Outstanding Fly Fishing in the Smoky Mountains

 Carolina Forest river-GSMNP

-Fly-fishing the Smoky Mountains- the Best Flies
+Guided Fly-fishing: the Best Flies

 Presentations today are mostly with dry flies-dead drift.
-We had a lot of bites but only brought in a few smaller brown trout.
+We had a lot of bites, but only brought in a few smaller brown trout.
 We fished the entire 5 hr.
 Time seemed to slip away quickly.
 Even when it poured rained, we continued to fish.

 Mountain Stream-GSM National Park